Hirosvk/Capstone/proposal/docs/components.md

             * ProgressByStudentItem
               - [ ] render <li>
         * SearchResults
+          * SearchResultItemClass
+            - [ ] render link to the Class
-          * SearchResultItem
+          * SearchREsultItemStudySet
-            - [ ] render link to the class/study set
+            - [ ] render link to the Study Set

     * StudySet
       - [ ] Study Set title banner
+      - [ ] delete StudySet button
       - [ ] does not show Navbar (original Quizlet is designed this way)
       - [ ] Back to Index link
       * List